ZaninAndrea/1upcounterMicroservice/README.md

-# Counter microservice
+# 1Up Counter
 You can use this microservice to count anything (website visits, package usage, cookies eaten, ...)

-You can use the microservice at the url [https://dazzling-thunder.glitch.me/](https://dazzling-thunder.glitch.me/)
+The main version is hosted at [https://dazzling-thunder.glitch.me/](https://dazzling-thunder.glitch.me/)

 ## Usage
 ### Create a counter